What’s the first thing most marketers think of when hearing the term SEO? Keywords, of course!

-In this step, I can dive deeper into the data as well.
-I can evaluate keyword patterns,, fine-tune the industry or even, discover which of my competitors dominates the topic already.
+In this step, I can dive deeper into the data as I did above.
+I can evaluate keyword patterns, fine-tune the industry, or even discover which of my competitors dominates the topic already.

 What’s more, I can find out which keywords they’re ranking for, specifically.

 With the data above, I can understand the whole topic and all areas I need to cover for it.
-What’s left is to prioritize keywords and start working on improving my rankings.
+What’s left is to prioritize target keywords and start working on improving my rankings in the SERP.

 The way we search has evolved, and so must our process for researching keywords.
 We must move from thinking in terms of specific search queries to figuring out topics to cover.